TomaszWoloszyn983/shopping-list-application/README.md

 - Function that allows to calculate the value of all items on the shopping list based on it prices.
 - Adding profile photos to the side navigation bar.
 - Style the side navbar, add users profile photo function.
+- Add category icons to items.
+- Create favourite items list.
+- Function of printing lists with printer.

 ## **5. Technologies used:**